apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 # Drawbacks

 * The relay "main" function that describes the call order to operator PrimFuncs has to be described in TIR to be able to integrate the USMP into the respective executor codegen.
 However, we dont view this as a major problem as the relay "main" function could easily be lowered to TIR.

+* The U4 usecase will only be supported with [Embedded C Runtime Interface](https://discuss.tvm.apache.org/t/rfc-utvm-embedded-c-runtime-interface/9951/14).
+This is mainly because the nature of the requirement is associated with embedded usecases.
+However, the USMP changes here should be complimentary to support other runtime interfaces such as Module-based Model Runtime Interface's set_input and set_output in future.